Parents deserve a bit of a (tax) break now and then.

 Generally if credits and deductions manage to reduce your tax liability to zero, you don’t receive the remaining amount as a refund.
 In other words, the best you can hope for is to break even – there’s no chance of making a profit from your tax return.

-But if the Child Tax Credit helps reduce your tax liability to zero, the remaining amount may be refunded to you in the form of the Additional Child Tax Credit.
-Exactly how much is refundable, however, depends on how many kids you have and how much you make.
+But if the Child Tax Credit helps reduce your tax liability to zero, the remaining amount is refunded to you in the form of the Additional Child Tax Credit.
+Exactly how much is refundable depends on how many kids you have and how much income you earn.

 Keeping track of all these IRS rules and regulations can get confusing.
 Thankfully RapidTax keeps things simple.
 Just enter your information into its online application and it will make sure you claim every cent of the Child Tax Credit that you deserve.